Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 Also, invoking `git` commands on a remote machine doesn't sound like a good idea.
 So, I felt sharing the techniques I use to circumvent this tricky situation was the right thing to do.

 So, we'll be using GitHub Actions to configure a CI/CD pipeline.
-And, [FastAPI][FastAPI] to build our hypothetical REST API.
+And, [FastAPI][fastapi] to build our hypothetical REST API.

 And, without further adieu, let's dive in & learn how to do it.